To instruct Kajetan please contact our clerks on +44 (0)20 7842 5555 or email [email protected].

 Kajetan enjoys working in large teams, and quickly integrates into the team.

 Kajetan has substantial experience of document- and expert-heavy disputes concerning engineering projects and infrastructure, both in arbitration and in litigation.
-He is recommended as a “Rising Star” in the Construction category in the 2023 edition of Legal 500, which describes him as having “‘Fantastic attention to detail and insight, and yet still able to clearly see the bigger picture.
+He was recommended as a “Rising Star” in the Construction category in the 2023 edition of the Legal 500, which described him as having “‘Fantastic attention to detail and insight, and yet still able to clearly see the bigger picture.
 He has a natural aptitude for complex construction cases.
 An outstandingly talented junior who is destined for big things.”
 Ranked at only three years into practice, Kajetan was the joint most junior barrister recommended in that category.

 Kajetan advises on and acts in insurance matters, for example in respect of coverage disputes, fraud, as well as subrogated claims.
 In the latter category, he has particular experience of claims for damage to or destruction of property by fire, but has also dealt with matters arising out of other perils such as flood, building subsidence, and voltage damage to electrical equipment.